Traditional Target Archery

 The early longbows and their competition rounds were heavily influenced by the British archery traditions.
 Modern longbows may be more efficient but still provide the challenge of a simple bow using wood arrows.

 Those who choose to shoot these divisions enjoy the simplicity and challenge of using these types of bows for competitive target rounds.
 Thus the Traditional Division rules were established in 1997 to allow such participation and are based on the British Longbow Society rules.

 The Traditional Recurve division strives to give the wooden recurve shooters a chance to compare their scores with the target archers of the 1950's and 1960's.
 The rules are a combined effort and compromise to best represent the archers of that era as a whole.
 Realizing not everything was exactly the same in that 20 year period, we sought to represent the majority in that era.
 We believe this will be of much interest to the Traditional Recurve shooter.

 The Euro/Asiatic bow division was added in 2016 to accommodate the increased popularity of the Asiatic style bows and to provide an opportunity for them to participate in target archery.

-The indoor Traditional Championship was later added as part of the USA Archery Indoor Nationals event and is shot at the regional venues around the country.
+The indoor Traditional Championship was later added as part of the USA Archery Indoor Nationals event and was shot at the regional venues around the country.
 Effective 2023 this aspect of the tournament has been discontinued.
 Archers may continue to shoot their chosen bow styles in the USAA divisions.